amitsaha/echorand.me/content/posts/go-http-client-middleware.md

 }
 ```

-The above roundtriper implementation will exhibit the following behavior:
+The above roundtripper implementation will exhibit the following behavior:

 - For an outgoing request to `https://github.com`, a static response will be sent:
   - Response body: "This is github.com stub"